Processing and acquisition traces in visual encoders: What does CLIP know about your camera?: Processing and acquisition traces

 \subsection{Prediction of acquisition-based labels}

 \paragraph{Setup} For each acquisition parameter $\mathcal{A}$, we create a training set $\cX_\text{train}$ and a test set $\cX_\text{test}$.
 Except for model (all) and model (smart), we only use values of $\mathcal{A}$ with at least $5,000$ images.
 From these, we randomly select $500$ images for the test set.
 The remaining images are undersampled to the size of the minority class of $\mathcal{A}$, with $200$ images per class also used for validation.
 For the model (all) and model (smart) parameters, due to the limited amount of data per class, we instead select classes with at least $500$ images, randomly select $500$ of these images per class, and divide these into $\cX_\text{train}$ and $\cX_\text{text}$ at a $4:1$ ratio, with $20\%$ of $\cX_\text{train}$ used for validation.
 We ensure that photographers are disjoint between the splits.
 We then use a linear classifier to predict the value of $\mathcal{A}$ from precomputed visual embeddings.
 Similarly to \cref{sec:processing_prediction}, we select the best hyperparameters on the validation set and re-train the classifier on the whole training set.
-To avoid spurious correlations between acquisition-based labels and semantic-based labels (\eg, photos of birds taken with a specific focal length), we deliberately suppress semantic information by center-masking $90\%$ of the image content. \cref{fig:masking} shows the ImageNet validation accuracy for multiple visual encoders when images are center-masked at ratios from 0 to 100\%.
-We find that a $90\%$ masking ratio is sufficient to eliminate the semantic signal from images, as all visual encoders' accuracies drop to nearly random.
+To avoid spurious correlations between acquisition-based labels and semantic-based labels (\eg, photos of birds taken with a specific focal length), we deliberately suppress semantic information by center-masking $95\%$ of the image content.\footnote{In contrast to the version of this paper that appeared at ICCV 2025, whenever masking is applied we set all encoders' resize sizes and center crop sizes to be equal, and mask after cropping.
+Furthermore we now use 95\% masking, equivalent to 90\% masking in the ICCV version.} \cref{fig:masking} shows the ImageNet validation accuracy for multiple visual encoders when images are center-masked at ratios from 0 to 100\%.